homeiac/home/docs/source/index.rst

 Hardware
 ********

-- 1 Raspberry PI - for running backup and other monitoring services using https://balena.io/
+- 1 Raspberry PI - for running monitoring/pi-hole services using https://balena.io/
+- 1 Raspberry PI 4 - for running backup / media server using ZFS
 - 1 Raspberry PI - for running k3s and other development builds
 - One Windows PC for running heavy duty stuff